 Sexual harassment and discrimination is a widespread problem for women in all walks of life, be it academia, business or healthcare.
-Recent studies suggest that a history of sexual harassment and abuse could have lasting effects on the health of women.
+Recent studies and psychiatrists suggest that a history of sexual harassment and abuse could have lasting effects on the health of women.
 Infact, it is not just mental health being impaired in such cases, but also physical health.

 Sexual harassment and abuse not only include cases of physical force, but also includes threats, manipulations, coercion, and non-consensual contact.
 The statistics show a very high percentage of women being subjected to such behavior everyday.